AgentSoftware/laravel-settings/docs/advanced-usage/custom-model.md

 ---

 Laravel Settings ships with an Eloquent model for Settings already, but you are free to use your own model.
 You can either extend the package's model, or create your own.
-The only requirement is that it implements the `Rawilk\Settings\Contracts\Setting` interface.
+The only requirement is that it implements the `AgentSoftware\Settings\Contracts\Setting` interface.

 Here is what the interface looks like: